theforeman/forklift/docs/provision.md

 ## How to configure

-1. If necessary, enable nested virt on your phyiscal box (see in [Checking if nested virtualization is supported](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm)).
+1. If necessary, enable nested virt on your physical box (see in [Checking if nested virtualization is supported](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm)).
 Essentially, add this line to kvm-intel.conf and reboot:

     ```
     echo "options kvm-intel nested=1" | sudo tee /etc/modprobe.d/kvm-intel.conf